 The serpentine with several loops touching the long side of the arena consists of half circles connected by a straight line.
-When crossing the centreline, the horse should be parallel to the short side (a).
+When crossing the centreline, the Horse should be parallel to the short side (a).
 Depending on the size of the half circles, the straight connection varies in length.
 Serpentines with one (1) loop on the long side of the arena are executed with five (5) metres or ten (10) metres distance from the track (b).
 Serpentines around the centre line are executed between the quarter lines (c).

-3 Figure of eight
+4. Figure of eight:

 This figure consists of two (2) voltes or circles of equal size as prescribed in the test, joined at the centre of the eight (8).
-The athlete should make his horse straight an instant before changing direction at the centre of the figure.
+The Athlete should make the Horse straight an instant before changing direction at the centre of the figure.